Yale-BIM/f21-assignments/assignment-3/README.md

 ###### Example: Training a Model in Google Colab
 This assignment provides an example Python Notebook script to show you how you can train the model from task II-6 in Google Colab using your Gitlab repository (as suggested [here](https://stackoverflow.com/questions/48350226/methods-for-using-git-with-google-colab)).
-You should have completed the script train_and_test_saddle_function.py script in your private Gitlab repository before training the model as explained below.
+You should have completed the train_and_test_saddle_function.py script and pushed it to your private Gitlab repository before training the model as explained below.

 1. If you haven't done this already in your local machine, create a SSH key pair for Gitlab as in [this tutorial](https://docs.gitlab.com/ee/ssh/).
 Leave the passphrase empty.